boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 - compile-time mechanism for structuring and variants,
 - safe shared memory,
 - safe type system,
-- expressive and productive language,
+- expressive and productive programming,
 - a "cool" development environment.

 The Blech core language is designed to eliminate frequent difficulties with C/C++.